NavidTsh/V2Q-Convertor/README.md

    a random `SESSION_SECRET`.
 2. Make sure the image named in `V2V_DOCKER_IMAGE` (default `v2q:3.1.0`) is already built on this host (`docker images | grep v2q`).
+   If the image is not built on the host, you should download the v2q-3.1.0.img image from this repository and load it into Docker using the following command:
+   `docker image load -i v2q-3.1.0.img`
-3. `docker compose up -d --build`
+4. `docker compose up -d --build`
-4. The UI listens on `127.0.0.1:8080` only (not exposed externally by itself).
+5. The UI listens on `127.0.0.1:8080` only (not exposed externally by itself).
 Put nginx (or similar) in front with TLS for real access:

    ```nginx